MHM-lab/MHM-lab.github.io/_pages/people.md

 <br>
 <br>
 <br>
-## Minh-Hieu Nguyen, MSc Student, Tübingen
+## Minh-Hieu Nguyen, MSc student, Tübingen
 <img align="left" src="https://mhm-lab.github.io/images/mh_pic.png" width="150 px" style="padding: 10px"> <br>
 I am interested in the development of computational models to understand the mechanisms behind learning and decision-making processes, and how those change in individuals with mental disorders.
-Previously, I studied chemistry at the National University of Singapore before starting my master in neural information processing at the University of Tuebingen.
+Previously, I studied chemistry at the National University of Singapore before starting my master in neural information processing at the University of Tübingen.
 Outside of the lab, I enjoy cooking, music and reading.
 [Minh-Hieu's email](mailto:)
 <br>
 <br>
 <br>
-## Mahmudul Huq, PhD candicate, Nijmegen
+## Mahmudul Huq, PhD candidate, Nijmegen
 <img align="left" src="https://mhm-lab.github.io/images/mah_pic.png" width="150 px" style="padding: 10px"> <br>
 I have completed his BSc on computing and information systems at London Metropolitan University and afterwards completed a computational science and engineering master from Technical University of Braunschweig, Germany.
 Since completing my studies, I have published more than 25 international journal articles and conference papers and have worked at various companies on data science projects.
 Currently, I am pursuing a PhD on brain imaging and machine learning to understand the brain's ability to process (sensory) information in health and disorder.
 [Mahmudul's email](mailto:)
 <br>